ViaVersion/VIAaaS/README.md

 How to use IPv6?:
 - When listening to 0.0.0.0, it should listen on IPv6 too.
 - To use IPv6 in backend address, you need to use a instance with IPv6 connectivity.
-The hostname parser currently doesn't support direct IPv6, but you can use a DNS name.
+The hostname parser currently doesn't support direct IPv6, but you can use a DNS name with https://sslip.io/

+I'm getting a DNS error/"Unknown host" while connecting to (...).localhost
+- Try configuring via-127-0-0-1.nip.io as hostname suffix

 How to use with Geyser?
 - Currently you need to set the parameters (at least the hostname) in Geyser's `address` field: